Vitamin D is Important for More Than Just Your Mood

 To maintain, or get up to, healthy vitamin D levels, most people need to take a daily dose of 5,000 IU during the winter and 2,000 IU during the summer.
 Our NutriKey Vitamin D3 supplement comes in two dosage amounts, 1,000 IU each or 5,000 IU each.

-As we head into the short days and long nights of winter, we’re offering both forms of vitamin D at 15% off!
-Take advantage of the sale in order to stay ahead of the winter blues and give your body this critical nutrient.
+As we head into the short days and long nights of winter, stay ahead of the winter blues and give your body this critical nutrient.